Identifying Depression In Your Child

 • Anger, irritability, and snapping at people around them.

-• Withdrawal from friends and family and pulling away from activities or things they previously enjoyed.
+• Social isolation from friends or withdrawal from family and pulling away from activities or things they previously enjoyed.

 • Notable changes in sleeping patterns, either sleeping too much or too little.